If you haven’t got a Neighbourhood Group set up, but you’d like to, here are some tips to get started.

 - If you’d like some help to get started, contact Hannah Stopford our Community Development Projects Officer

 Ways to come together…

-Hoeing and weeding our streets in Frome so Mendip District Council does not use Roundup and gives us a chance look after the place and meet the neighbours.
+Hoeing and weeding our streets in Frome so Somerset Council does not use Roundup and gives us a chance look after the place and meet the neighbours.
 They have a Facebook group you can join and ask for help in your area and or join others.
 We hope to get over 200 people onto the streets.
 Let’s tidy this town!